 One more thing…

 What we’re talking about is internet connection.
-In order for any whole-home viewing such as watching something from the DVR in the other room or using the C41 Genie Mini Client, your receivers must be connected to each other.
+In order for any whole-home viewing such as watching something from the DVR in the other room or using the Genie Mini Client, your receivers must be connected to each other.
 This is automatic with all receivers using the Single-Wire Multiswitch system.
-If you are using a Genie or have only one line into your HR24 or older DVR, you’re using the Single-Wire Multiswitch.
+This technology has been the default install for DIRECTV systems since 2009 so you probably use that system.
+If you have a Genie, you are using single-wire multiswitch technology.
+With an older receiver or DVR, press the DASH button on the remote.